 This research paper was produced in course of my studies.
 It was conducted at TU Dresden and supervised by Prof. Thomas Wallmersperger (Chair of Mechanics of Multifunctional Structures).
 I kindly thank for his support.

-This report aims to discover the influences of the computational error on CFD results in direct numerical simulation (DNS).
-It is strongly linked to the industrial placement report which was created in parallel to show the practical aspects of the work, which is described theoretically herein.
+This report aims to discover the influences of the computational error on CFD results in direct

 The research was carried out and the project report was written under supervision of and in cooperation with Thiên-Hiêp Lê at DSNA/ONERA - The French Aerospace Lab, Fabienne Jézéquel at PEQUAN/LIP6 - Laboratoire d'Informatique de Paris 6 and Prof. Jochen Fröhlich at TU Dresden (Chair of Fluid Mechanics).
 I kindly thank all partners for their support.